BenLBoardman/BARDS/README.md

 Below is a more detailed explanation of required and optional arguments

-`algo` refers to the algorithm to use.
-See "Algorithms" below for a detailed explanation of all options `state` is the two-letter abbreviation for thestate to draw the map for.
+- `algo` refers to the algorithm to use.
+See "Algorithms" below for a detailed explanation of all options
+- `state` is the two-letter abbreviation for thestate to draw the map for.
 See "States Supported" above to learn which states yhave precinct shapefiles included in the repository.
-`year` is the census data year for which data should be use.
+- `year` is the census data year for which data should be use.
 At present, 2020 is the only accepted option

 **Optional Arguments**
-`--o name`
+- `--o name`
-`--d numDists`: Make the map with a specified number of districts instead of the default number for the state.
+- `--d numDists`: Make the map with a specified number of districts instead of the default number for the state.

 ## Algorithms
 Currently, BARDS supports one algorithm.
 Algorithms may be added periodically as pull requests containing new ones are approved.
 - SimpleBFS (Author: @BenLBoardman, Ver: 1.0, Since: 18 Aug 2025) - A simple BFS-based algorithm that creates concentric ring districts originating from a specific precinct.
 This algorithm is partisanship-blind and does not consider contiguity.
 It is intended to show how the BARDS infrastructure can be used to build an algorithm.

 ## Current Roadmap
+### Needed Before Open-Source
 The basic version of BARDS is not complete.
 Below is a list of currently-planned features and their implementation status.
 NOTE: This list of features only reflects the features necessary for a minimal functional program. more features will be added as these are completed.
 - processor - load data - COMPLETE